muzamilmehmood/Ticker/README.md

 # Ticker
-Ticker is a monitoring tool designed to provide insights into process runtime on Windows operating systems.
-Ideal for IT professionals, system administrators and developers.
+I designed Ticker as a monitoring tool provide insights into process runtime on Windows operating systems and windows servers.
+It is ideal for IT professionals, system administrators and developers.
+Ticker is licensed under the Open Source Attribution License.
+You are free to use, modify, and distribute this software, but please give appropriate credit to Muzamil Mehmood [https://github.com/muzamilmehmood/Ticker/] as original aurthor owner of this project.

+Contributions are welcome!
+If you have ideas for enhancements or improvements, feel free to fork the repository and submit a pull request.